 You do not need to have any formal qualifications in order to follow this course, but you will need to demonstrate commitment and motivation to work through the specially prepared distance-learning materials.

 How is the course delivered?

 Candidates work through the course materials for the programme at times convenient to them, so there is no need to attend the college to gain the qualification.
 The learning materials contain the knowledge needed to meet the assessment requirements of the course and activities to allow candidates to practice their skills and test their learning.
 Assessments are based on a combination of knowledge and skills learned on the programme and work-based activities and experience.
-This course is available online or paper based.
 Learners should aim to complete the course within 16 weeks.

 The course will cover the following areas and consists of two Workbooks: